dailyrandomphoto/hexo-simplify-url/README.md

 # hexo-simplify-url
 [![Downloads](https://img.shields.io/npm/dm/hexo-simplify-url.svg)](https://www.npmjs.com/package/hexo-simplify-url) [![npm](https://img.shields.io/npm/v/hexo-simplify-url.svg)](https://www.npmjs.com/package/hexo-simplify-url) [![LICENSE](https://img.shields.io/npm/l/hexo-simplify-url.svg)](LICENSE)

 Simplify url for pages and links.
 You could use this module for your SEO of blog powered by hexo.

+If you don't want to see `/index.html` in your urls, use `simplify_url` helper.

+If you don't want your users see `/index.html` or `/index` in the address bar of browsers, use `simplify_url_auto_redirect` helper.

 ## Installation
 ```